 Investing in our common stock involves a high degree of risk.
-Information regarding risk factors appears in Item 1A of our Annual Report on Form 10-K for the year ended December 31, 2019, which was filed with the SEC on March 24, 2020.
-There have been no material changes from the risk factors previously disclosed in that Annual Report on Form 10-K, except for:
+Information regarding risk factors appears in Item 1A of our Annual Report on Form 10-K for the year ended December 31, 2019, which was filed with the SEC on March 24, 2020 (the "2019 Annual Report on Form 10-K"), and in Item 1A of our Quarterly Report on Form 10-Q for the period ended March 31, 2020, which was filed with the SEC on May 12, 2020 (the "March 31 Quarterly Report on Form 10-Q").
+Aside from the below, there have been no material changes from the risk factors previously disclosed in the 2019 Annual Report on Form 10-K, as supplemented and amended by the risk factors disclosed in the March 31 Quarterly Report on Form 10-K.

-Disruptions at the FDA and other government agencies caused by funding shortages or global health concerns could hinder their ability to hire, retain or deploy key leadership and other personnel, or otherwise prevent new or modified products from being developed, approved or commercialized in a timely manner or at all, which could negatively impact our business.
+Disruptions at the FDA, the SEC and other government agencies caused by funding shortages or global health concerns could hinder their ability to hire and retain key leadership and other personnel, prevent new products and services from being developed or commercialized in a timely manner or otherwise prevent those agencies from performing normal business functions on which the operation of our business may rely, which could negatively impact our business.